On the role of the signature transform in nonlinear systems and data-driven control: Numerical experiments

-We now test the performance in the tracking problem detailed in Section~\ref{subsec:control}.
+We now test the performance in the output-tracking problem detailed in Section~\ref{subsec:control}.
 We consider the system~\eqref{eq:langevin} with parameters $(\mu, \theta, \sigma) = (1,1,1)$, defined on the time interval $[0,1]$ that is regularly subdivided by a grid $\mathcal{D}$ of points equally spaced by a step of length $0.05$.
-The signature model with truncation order $M=4$ is trained with $\Ntraj = 40$ input-output trajectories, where the piecewise-linear inputs are generated in the same way as presented in Section~\ref{subsec:predict_test}, but with values in the range $[0,3]$.
+The signature model with truncation order $M=4$ (leading to $L=30$) is trained with $\Ntraj = 40$ input-output trajectories, where the piecewise-linear inputs are generated in the same way as presented in Section~\ref{subsec:predict_test}, but with values in the range $[0,3]$.
 The same mechanism is used to generate the input which, fed into the system~\eqref{eq:langevin}, yields the desired trajectory $\bar{Z} = [0, Z_{t_1}, \dots, Z_{T}]^{\top}$ to be tracked.
-We carry out the procedure detailed in Section~\ref{subsec:control} and solve the nonlinear program~\eqref{eq:deltasNonlinearProg} with IPOpt implemented in CasADi~\cite{andersson_casadi_2019} and initialized on a perturbation of the true input yielding a SNR of 3.5 dB.
-A sample outcome of the proposed procedure is presented in Figure~\ref{fig:control_single}.\\ We assess the performance using the metric $\Fit$ defined in~\eqref{eq:fit} on a Monte Carlo study of $N_{MC}=50$ runs, randomizing over training and test data-sets, as well as on the CasADi initialization.
-In the boxplot of Figure~\ref{fig:boxplot_control} we display the different values of fit obtained by considering signal portions of increasing size.
-We can notice that the performance tends to degrade in quality as the trajectory length increases, which is an expected effect given the result of Theorem~\ref{thm:universalApprox} as well as of numerical issues in solving the nonlinear program~\eqref{eq:deltasNonlinearProg}.
+We carry out the procedure detailed in Section~\ref{subsec:control} and solve the nonlinear program~\eqref{eq:deltasNonlinearProg} with IPOpt implemented in CasADi~\citep{andersson_casadi_2019} and initialized on a perturbation of the true input yielding a signal-to-noise ratio of 3.5 dB.
+A sample outcome of the proposed procedure is presented in Figure~\ref{fig:control_single}.